 Although revenue and sales are considered one and the same in many cases.
 There is still a slight difference between revenue vs sales.

 Revenue is the total amount of money generated by a company.
 Sales are the total consideration accrued from selling goods or services by a company.

 Sales are a subset of revenue.
-And sometimes, revenue can also be lower than the sales.
+And sometimes, revenue can also be lower than in sales.

-Let’s take one example for each (sales > revenue and revenue > sales) to illustrate revenue and sales.
+Let’s take one example for each (sales > revenue and revenue > sales) to illustrate revenue vs sales.

-Revenue vs Sales Example #1 (Revenue is greater than Sales)
+Example #1 – Revenue is greater than Sales

 Sales can be said as the price paid by the customers for the company’s goods or services.

 It is common practice that large companies don’t fully depend on sales for its revenue but also have other kinds of income like investments, service, interest, royalties, fees, and donations to name a few.

 - Investments – Investments in government bonds, equity shares, etc.